hyperledger-archives/composer/packages/composer-website/jekylldocs/tutorials/deploy-to-fabric-multi-org.md

     awk 'NF {sub(/\r/, ""); printf "%s\\n",$0;}' crypto-config/peerOrganizations/org2.example.com/peers/peer0.org2.example.com/tls/ca.crt > /tmp/composer/org2/ca-org2.txt

-Copy the contents of the file `/tmp/ca-org2.txt` and replace the text `INSERT_ORG2_CA_CERT`.
+Copy the contents of the file `/tmp/composer/org2/ca-org2.txt` and replace the text `INSERT_ORG2_CA_CERT`.

 You need to replace all instances of the text `INSERT_ORDERER_CA_CERT` with the CA certificate for the orderer node:
 Use the following command to convert the pem file to something that can be embedded into the above connection profile.

     awk 'NF {sub(/\r/, ""); printf "%s\\n",$0;}' crypto-config/ordererOrganizations/example.com/orderers/orderer.example.com/tls/ca.crt > /tmp/composer/ca-orderer.txt

-copy the contents of the file `/tmp/ca-orderer.txt` and replace the text `INSERT_ORDERER_CA_CERT`.
+copy the contents of the file `/tmp/composer/ca-orderer.txt` and replace the text `INSERT_ORDERER_CA_CERT`.

-Once done, save this file as `connection-network.json`.
+Once done, save this file as `/tmp/composer/byfn-network.json`.

-Run the following commands to create connection profiles for Org1 and Org2:

-    cd /tmp/composer
-    cp connection-network.json ./org1/connection-org1.json
-    cp connection-network.json ./org2/connection-org2.json

 This connection profile now describes the fabric network setup, all the peers, orderers and certificate authorities that are part of the network, it defines all the organizations that are participating in the network and also defines the channel's on this network. {{site.data.conrefs.composer_full}} can only interact with a single channel so only one channel should be defined.

 <h2 class='alice'>Step Three: Customizing the connection profile for Org1</h2>

-This is just a case of now specifying the organization that `alice` belongs to in a client section with optional timeouts, so add the following block into the above connection profile `connection-network.json` after the `version` property and before the `channel` property and save it as `connection-org1.json`.
+This is just a case of now specifying the organization that `alice` belongs to in a client section with optional timeouts, so add the following block into the above connection profile `/tmp/composer/byfn-network.json` after the `version` property and before the `channel` property and save it as `/tmp/composer/org1/byfn-network-org1.json`.

         "client": {
             "organization": "Org1",